antmicro/jetson-orin-baseboard/doc/source/gmsl.md

 ## Capturing streams
 ### Setting up formats
-Deserializer and serializer need to be informed what packet types to forward.
-Otherwise all packets will be filtered.
+Deserializer and serializer need to be informed what packet types to forward, otherwise all packets will be filtered:
 ```
 # first stream
 media-ctl -d /dev/media0 --set-v4l2 '"ser_0_ch_0":1[fmt:YUYV8_1X16/1920x1080]'